zpainter/iassist/content/about/_index.md

 ### Expertise and Colleagues

 {{< figure src="/img/about/by-organisational-type.png" alt="Pie chart of IASSIST members across the globe.
-Moren than 70% are in the US, 15% in Europe and 15% in Canada." title="" width="500" >}}<br />
+More than 70% are in the US, 15% in Europe and 15% in Canada." title="" width="500" >}}<br />

 Many members identify themselves as: